buddhamagnet/cv/employment.md

 ### [THE ECONOMIST](http://www.economist.com) JULY 2012 - PRESENT

-Back with my good friends at The Economist!
 Working with an varied and exciting technology stack (PHP for Drupal and Symfony, Ruby for Puppet, Capistrano, Compass/SASS and an internal Rails application), Varnish, git, memcached, you name it.

 #### PROJECTS